-How to Become a Licensed Behavioral Therapist
+Licensed Behavioral Therapist Info

-|Degree Field(s)||Psychology, social work, counseling or other related field**|
+|Degree Field(s)||Psychology, social work, counseling, or a related field|

 |Licensure and/or Certification||Licensure requirements vary by state; voluntary certification is available|